10 Toxic Leadership Characteristics

 Y Scouts is an executive search firm that helps nonprofits and social enterprises find exceptional leaders.
 We believe the right leaders make all the difference.
 We have pioneered a revolutionary approach to identify exceptional leaders and match them to the positions you need.
 We’re passionate about the power of the right connections.
 Contact us if you are looking to find an exceptional leader.
 Or, to be considered for exceptional leadership opportunities with our clients, please take the first step by joining the Y Scouts Leadership Community.

+I would recommend Y Scouts and I already have.
 I was impressed with how thorough the Y Scouts process was from the very beginning and the confidence they have in it.
 Never did they waiver in their belief that they could find excellent candidates for us as their process had proven successful many times.
 After presenting their process in detail I was convinced we would have a great outcome to this search because they spend time doing things that ensure the candidates they present are truly a good fit for the job.
 Our recent hire has made an impact from the moment she walked in.
 She has immediately brought the leadership and accountability we were looking for and has her team more engaged than they had been in a long time.
 I have great confidence in her ability to deliver on the goals I have set out for her department.